mna/agora/doc/wiki/native-api.md

 The `runtime.NativeFunc` type implements the standard `runtime.Val` interface, so it is a valid agora value that can be passed around like any other.
 It is created by calling `runtime.NewNativeFunc()` that takes an execution context, a name and a Go function as argument.

-We've already seen the `runtime.Ctx` type, and the name is a string, but the Go function requires explanation.
+We've already seen the `runtime.Ctx` type, and the name is a string that is used when printing debugging information, but the Go function requires explanation.
 It must have the `runtime.FuncFn` type, which imposes the following signature:

 ```Go
 type FuncFn func(...Val) Val